 - (8) Netting of Gains and Losses.
 For transfers at death, capital losses and carry-forwards would be allowed as offsets against capital gains and up to \$3,000 of ordinary income, mirroring the current income tax rules for lifetime realization events in sections 1211 and 1212.
 There is no mention of relaxing the rules of section 267 prohibiting the deduction of losses from sales or exchanges between related persons, but it seems almost certain that those rules would be relaxed in any provision for taking losses into account at death, where transfers to related persons are the norm. - (9) Valuation.
-As noted above, the Greenbook contemplates that a transfer generally "would be valued at the value used for gift or estate tax purposes."
-The Greenbook adds that "a transferred partial interest generally would be valued at its proportional share of the fair market value of the entire property."
+As noted above, the Greenbooks contemplate that a transfer generally "would be valued at the value used for gift or estate tax purposes."
+The Greenbooks add that "a transferred partial interest generally would be valued at its proportional share of the fair market value of the entire property."
 In other words, no entity-level discounts.
-But, elaborating the word "generally," which is new this year, the Greenbook also helpfully adds that "this rule would not apply to an interest in a trade or business to the extent its assets are actively used in the conduct of that trade or business." - (10)Special Rules for Trusts and Entities.
-The Greenbook provides that transfers into, and distributions in kind from, a trust would be recognition events, unless the trust is a grantor trust deemed wholly owned and revocable by what the Greenbook calls "the donor."
-Again there is no exclusion or exemption for pre-2023 gain, and indeed the Greenbook explicitly states that the proposal would apply to "certain property owned by trusts ... on January 1, 2023."
-In other words, this proposed recognition treatment would apply to distributions of appreciated assets to both current and successive or remainder beneficiaries of preexisting trusts, including, for example, a pre-2023 GRAT.
-With regard to revocable trusts, the deemed owner would recognize gain on the unrealized appreciation in any asset distributed (unless in discharge of the deemed owner's obligation) to anyone other than the deemed owner or the deemed owner's "U.S.

-spouse" (again undefined), and on the unrealized appreciation in all the assets in the trust when the deemed owner dies or the trust otherwise becomes irrevocable.
+But, elaborating the word "generally," which was new in the Fiscal Year 2023 Greenbook, they also helpfully add that "this rule would not apply to an interest in a trade or business to the extent its assets are actively used in the conduct of that trade or business." - (10) Special Rules for Trusts and Entities.
+The Greenbooks provide that transfers into, and distributions in kind from, a trust would be recognition events, unless the trust is a grantor trust deemed wholly owned and revocable by what the Greenbooks call "the donor."
+Again there is no exclusion or exemption for pre-enactment gain, and indeed the Greenbooks explicitly state that the proposal would apply to "certain property owned by trusts ... on January 1, 2024 (January 1, 2023, in the Fiscal Year 2023 Greenbook)."
+In other words, this proposed recognition treatment would apply to distributions of appreciated assets to both current and successive or remainder beneficiaries of preexisting trusts, including, for example, a pre-2024 GRAT.
+With regard to revocable trusts, the deemed owner would recognize gain on the unrealized appreciation in any asset distributed (unless in discharge of the deemed owner's obligation) to anyone other than the deemed owner or the deemed owner's "U.S. spouse" (again undefined), and on the unrealized appreciation in all the assets in the trust when the deemed owner dies or the trust otherwise becomes irrevocable.

-Last year's Greenbook went a lot farther and, surprisingly, provided that the rules about transfers into and distributions in kind from a trust would also apply to a "partnership" or "other non-corporate entity," without further explanation.
-The current Greenbook clarifies that this extension to such entities applies "if the transfers have the effect of a gift to the transferee."
+The Fiscal Year 2022 Greenbook, surprisingly, provided that the rules about transfers into and distributions in kind from a trust would also apply to a "partnership" or "other non-corporate entity," without further explanation.
+The subsequent Greenbooks clarify that this extension to such entities applies "if the transfers have the effect of a gift to the transferee."

-The Greenbook also proposes, in effect, a 90-year mark-to-market rule:
+The Greenbooks also propose, in effect, a 90-year mark-to-market rule.
+The current Greenbook states:

 Gain on unrealized appreciation also would be recognized by a trust, partnership, or other non-corporate entity that is the owner of property if that property has not been the subject of a recognition event within the prior 90 years.
-This provision would apply to property not subject to a recognition event since December 31, 1939, so that the first recognition event would be deemed to occur on December 31, 2030.
+This provision would apply to property held on or after January 1, 1942, that is not subject to a recognition event since December 31, 1941, so that the first recognition event would be deemed to occur on December 31, 2032.